Step 1: Verify state is actually empty

 cp terraform.tfstate.backup terraform.tfstateCritical: Never run terraform apply with an empty state file.
 This attempts to recreate all resources, causing conflicts and potential data loss.

-For teams using enterprise platforms, this entire process becomes automated.
-Scalr, for instance, maintains continuous state snapshots and provides one-click recovery options, eliminating the manual intervention requirements that led to Shortcut's 3+ hour production outage.
+On an enterprise platform, this whole sequence runs on its own.
+Scalr keeps continuous state snapshots and offers one-click recovery, removing the manual steps that led to Shortcut's 3+ hour production outage.

 aws s3api list-object-versions \